PATIENT SUPPORT

 Who can take OXLUMO?

-OXLUMO is a prescription medicine for the treatment of primary hyperoxaluria type 1 (PH1) to lower oxalate in urine in children and adults.
-Your doctor will determine if OXLUMO is right for you.
+OXLUMO is a prescription medicine for the treatment of primary hyperoxaluria type 1 (PH1) to lower oxalate in urine and blood in children and adults.
+You and your doctor will determine if OXLUMO is right for you.

 What is OXLUMO and how does it work?

-OXLUMO is a prescription medicine for the treatment of PH1 to lower oxalate in urine in children and adults.
+OXLUMO is a prescription medicine for the treatment of PH1 to lower oxalate in urine and blood in children and adults.

 • OXLUMO targets the GO enzyme—a liver enzyme involved in making oxalate